In the GAPS diet introduction phase stage 2, we get to add a few foods back in. Say hello to eggs and ghee!

 GAPS introduction diet stage 2

-In week 2 of the GAPS introduction diet, we’ll continue with the previous foods.
-It’s really important to keep consuming a lot of meat stock.
-Remember, meat stock contains those important building blocks that actually heal the gut.
+In week 2 of the GAPS introduction diet, Dr. Natasha recommends continuing with the previous foods.
+She says it’s really important to keep consuming a lot of meat stock.
+Remember, meat stock contains those important building blocks that actually seal the leaky gut (source).

-Keep eating soups, bone marrow, and soft tissues from the bones.
-Also continue the ginger or mint tea between meals, and make sure to add liquid probiotic food to every cup of meat stock and every bowl of soup.
+Dr. Natasha says to keep eating soups, bone marrow, and soft tissues from the bones.
+She also says to continue the ginger or mint tea between meals, and make sure to add liquid probiotic food to every cup of meat stock and every bowl of soup.

 GAPS introduction diet food list for stage 2

-The foods we’ll be beginning in this stage are:
+The foods added in GAPS intro stage 2 are:

 - Raw egg yolks